MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** if this setting is enabled, you can use this option to specify the amount of time (in minutes) Automatic Updates waits before proceeding with a scheduled restart.

-#### Do not adjust default option to "Install Updates and Shut Down" in Shut Down Windows dialog
+#### Do not adjust default option to Install Updates and Shut Down in Shut Down Windows dialog
 This policy setting enables you to specify whether the **Install Updates and Shut Down** option is permitted as the default choice in the **Shut Down Windows** dialog box.

 |Supported on:|Excluding:|